btholkes/Personal-Website/README.md

 # Personal-Website
 My personal static website hosted through netlify and a domain I purchased.
+Pretty much I am doing this entirely for fun, and because it's an awesome way to learn how to make websites.
+There will be a lot of changing around of layouts and content, so strap in for a wild ride!
+A lot of the pages may remain blank for a while since I just kinda edit them when I feel like it and I don't have a whole ton of free time, but I promise eventually it may possibly be in a state where most of some of the pages have content in a reletively "fair" and possibly "professional" looking manner.